On the Complexity of Decoded Quantum Interferometry: DQI implements a 1990 linear programming bound

 States of the form (\ref{eqn:dqistate_with_ft}) are exactly preparable with DQI; i.e. as \cite[Equation 3]{dqi}. \end{proof} We may interpret \Cref{claim:howdqiworks} as both a constructive variant of \Cref{thm:tiet_firstmoment} and a performance analysis of the DQI algorithm.
 The quantum algorithm takes advantage of information about the dual code $C^\perp$ to construct states $\sum_{|y|=k} (-1)^{v \cdot y} \ket{B^T y}$ in the Fourier basis, and then prepares $\mathcal{D}_v$ by coherently assigning probabilities to codewords by distance to $v$.
 Meanwhile, there is no obvious way to \textit{classically} construct the distributions $\mathcal{D}_v$ in \Cref{claim:howdqiworks}.

 Using the choice of $\beta$ in \Cref{claim:tiet_by_distribution}, a quantum algorithm can obtain codewords at semicircle law distance, or in fact at any distance in the region $[\frac{m}{2} - \sqrt{\ell(m-\ell)} + o(m), \frac{m}{2} + \sqrt{\ell(m-\ell)} + o(m)]$: \begin{corollary} Consider a binary linear code with an efficient decoder of $C^\perp$ up to $\ell$ errors.
-Let $\alpha$ be any root of a Kravchuk polynomial $K_k$ for $k \le \ell + 1$.
-Then a quantum algorithm can prepare a distribution over codewords of average distance $\alpha$. \end{corollary} \begin{proof} Let $[\alpha_1, \dots, \alpha_k]$ be the roots of $K_k(x)$.
+Let $\alpha$ be any root of a Kravchuk polynomial $K_k$ for $k \le \ell$.
+Then a quantum algorithm can prepare a distribution over codewords of average distance $\alpha$. \end{corollary} \begin{proof} Let $\alpha_1 \le \dots \le \alpha_k$ be the roots of $K_k(x)$.
 Consider the polynomial

 Following the proof of \Cref{fact:tietavainen_fn}, we have $\beta_0 = 0$.
-By construction, $\beta$ is a polynomial of degree $2k-1 \le 2\ell+1$, and $\frac{\beta(x)}{x-\alpha_i}$ is a square polynomial.
-The claim follows by \Cref{claim:howdqiworks}. \end{proof} The \textit{existence} of codewords everywhere in this region can be proven using a minor tweak of \cite{tietavainen}'s original work; see \Cref{sec:codewords_concentric_hamming_balls}.
-However, it seems that a quantum algorithm is needed to locate these codewords.
+By construction, $\beta$ is a polynomial of degree $2k-1 \le 2\ell-1 \le d^\perp$, and $\frac{\beta(x)}{x-\alpha_i}$ is a square polynomial.
+The claim follows by \Cref{claim:howdqiworks}. \end{proof} The \textit{existence} of codewords everywhere in this region can also be proven using a minor tweak of \cite{tietavainen}'s original work; see \Cref{sec:codewords_concentric_hamming_balls}.
+A quantum algorithm can locate these codewords.
 For example, using \Cref{cor:dqi_on_any_kravchuk_root} with the smallest root of $K_k$, we may quantumly find codewords of average asymptotic distance